 2. Continuous development of your leadership skills

 In order to become a great leader, you have to understand your own attributes and limitations.
-Seeking continuous self-improvement means that you will be strengthening your own skill set and ensuring that you have the right skills to be an effective leader.
+Seeking continuous self-improvement means that you will be strengthening your own skill set and ensure that you have the right skills to be an effective leader.

 3. Be technically proficient

 Being an effective leader also means you need to stay one step ahead of your team when it comes to technology that may impact your industry.
 Subscribe to industry blogs and read whitepapers that will help you keep up to date with technological advancements in your sector.
 No one is saying that you need to be an expert in everything, but you should understand the threats and opportunities facing your business from technological innovations.

 4. Make sound and timely decisions